 Credit Reference Agencies

-In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies (“CRAs”).
+If you apply for a new product or service from us, we may perform credit and identity checks on you and certain individuals connected to you or your business with one or more credit reference agencies (“CRAs”) or data aggregators.
 We may also make periodic searches at CRAs to manage your account with us and to detect and prevent fraud.

 We will use this information to: